When a brand is launching a new product or an existing product in a different region, they begin the process of designing the product’s artwork.

-Brands can create print ready artwork files with an online tool which extracts all colours specifications present in any artwork.
+Brands can create print ready artwork files with an online colour extractor tool which shows all colours specifications present in any artwork.

 Before we go in-depth on how Colour Extractor can simplify artwork execution, let’s understand the different printing aspects of packaging design.